bennettslin/yearlings_bobtail_app/audio-slider-notes.md

 * Allow Verse and sliderVerse to not care about sliderTouched. (/)
     * Just distinguish between beforeCursor, onCursor, and afterCursor. (/)

-* Calculate slider rect based on ref, not e.target.

 * Render slider verses in slider stanzas.

 * Calculate to accommodate outer borders for SliderStanzas.

 * Allow slider verse to highlight upon hover?
-    * Interactivated verse needs to change z-index based on access on.
+    * Interactivated verse needs to change z-index based on access on. (/)
-    * Times needs to change z-index based on slider touch.
+    * Times needs to change z-index based on slider touch. (/)
-    * Touch bar needs to be changed somehow.
+    * Touch bar needs to be changed somehow. (/)
+    * Calculate slider rect based on ref, not e.target. (/)

+* Verse bar handler is broken.

 * Times mask doesn't always work?